 In May 2012, we sold the rights to internally developed research software to a third-party for \$4.5 million.
-We received an initial payment of \$3.5 million in May 2012, and subsequent payment of \$0.5 million in February 2013.
+We received an initial payment of \$3.5 million in May 2012, and two subsequent payments of \$0.5 million each in February and May of 2013, which completed the sale transaction.
 We recorded these payments as a gain on sale of asset within total operating expenses in the period payment was received, net of transaction expenses.
-A final payment of \$0.5 million was recorded in May 2013 that completed the sale transaction.

-Other Income (Expense)
+Other (Income) Expense

-Substantially all of our other income (expense) consists of non-cash costs associated with:
+Substantially all of our other (income) expense consists of costs associated with:

-- a related party guarantee of our outstanding credit facility; - · interest on related party convertible debt; and - fair value adjustments to our derivative liability for warrants issued in conjunction with the related party convertible debt.
+- a related party guarantee of our outstanding credit facility; - interest on related party convertible debt; - fair value adjustments to our derivative liability for warrants issued in conjunction with the related party convertible debt; and - a loss on the extinguishment of debt

-Interest paid on our outstanding bank debt comprises substantially all of the remaining other income (expense).
+Interest paid on our outstanding bank debt composed substantially all of the remaining other (income) expense.

 In April 2010, we entered into a \$15.0 million credit facility agreement with HSBC Bank USA, National Association, or HSBC, which we refer to as the 2010 Credit Agreement.
 This 2010 Credit Agreement was guaranteed by a related party.
-We concluded that the guarantee represents a deemed contribution and recognized the value of the guarantee as deferred financing costs.
+We concluded that the guarantee represented a deemed contribution and recognized the value of the guarantee as deferred financing costs.
 The value of the guarantee was determined based on the difference between the 2010 Credit Agreement's stated interest rate and the interest rate that would apply if there had been no guarantee from the related party.
 The value was determined to be \$6.3 million at the time the 2010 Credit Agreement was established and was amortized over the life of the 2010 Credit Agreement.
-On March 8, 2013, the 2010 Credit Agreement and related party guarantee were extended through 2014, under the 2013 Credit Agreement.
+On March 8, 2013, the 2010 Credit Agreement and related party guarantee were extended through 2014, under an amendment referred to as the 2013 Credit Agreement.
 At the time of the extension, we concluded that the value of the new guarantee was \$3.9 million.
-This amount was recorded as deferred financing costs and is being amortized through 2014.
+This amount was recorded as deferred financing costs and was being amortized through the year 2014.